Lipen/discrete-math-course/typst/hw4.typ

 == Problem 15: The Proof Certification Academy

-Every star-navigator must master Fitch-style natural deduction to validate ship systems and critical decisions in deep space.
+At the *Proof Certification Academy*, every star-navigator must master Fitch-style natural deduction before being licensed to validate ship systems.
+"A navigator who cannot prove," the instructors intone, "cannot navigate."
 Prove each tautology below using natural deduction.

 + $(A imply B) or (B imply A)$